jkhabra/mkdocs-interview-notes/README.md

 # mkdocs-interview-notes

 This is a simple static site to display Javascript interview questions, it is build in [mkdocs.org](https://www.mkdocs.org).
+It is hosted on github pages [here](https://jkhabra.github.io/mkdocs-interview-notes/).

 ## Commands to run on local